lmaonator/mangadlmao/README.md

   - 33171bc6-0c2a-40d7-9cca-120ac52f09ae

 manga:
-  # entries with url can be either MangaDex or MangaSee
+  # entries with url can be either MangaDex, MangaSee, or MangaPlus
   - url: https://mangadex.org/title/15931821-1a3a-4aee-b27c-1c95d8d5dcf1/hololive-yohane-s-twitter-shorts
     title: Hololive Shorts by Yohane
-    # override default "since" setting:
+    # override default "since" setting (does not work with MangaPlus):
     since: 2020-12-24
     # only download chapters starting from chapter number 69
     from: 69